 Your Companion for Deleted Files Recovery

-2. Select the failing (or failed) drive from the device list.
-Click Search for lost data.Searching for data on the failing drive.
+2. Select your disk image, then click Search for lost data.Searching for data on the failing drive

 Recover Data Using a Data Recovery Service